kingston-hackSpace/Audio_Recording/teensy4_0.md

 # Teensy 4.0

-Build an audio recorder with Teensy 4.0
+Build an audio recorder/player with Teensy 4.0

 ---
 ### SET-UP